How can an Umbrella Company Help with Contracting in Japan?

 If you’re working independently, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
-Of course, every new sponsor will mean more paperwork.
+Of course, every new sponsor will mean more paperwork and time for approval.

 A Contractor’s Guide to Taxes in Japan

 Are you familiar with the intricacies of the tax system in Japan, as well as your own country’s laws on overseas earnings?
 If you’re like the rest of us, figuring out (much less reducing) your tax liability in Japan and your home country can seem like full-time work in itself.

 One of the most consistently challenging aspects of contracting in Japan is complying with the country’s tax system.
 As well as paying tax in Japan, you might also still be eligible to pay some tax in your home country, and understanding the legislation behind this can be a challenge.

 If you decide to take a DIY approach on taxes, here is what you can expect: